opencontainers/runtime-tools/man/oci-runtime-tool-generate.1.md

   C. mount for windows platform
     --mount-add '{"destination": "C:\\folder-inside-container","source": "C:\\folder-on-host","options": ["ro"]}'

+**--mounts-remove**=[]
+  Remove mounts to destination path from inside container.
+  This option can be specified multiple times.

 **--mounts-remove-all**=true|false
   Remove all mounts inside the container.
 The default is *false*.
   When specified with --mount-add, this option will be parsed first.